 Get beyond the guidebooks: talk to locals or people who have done similar things in the same place.
 They can tell you what it’s really like, and you can learn from their mistakes.
 Not everyone likes to give up their secrets, so expect it to take some friendly cajoling and reciprocal sharing when the time comes.
 Spread out the maps, talk specific routes, outfitters, or cultural, technical or logistical challenges.

 Don’t take all the info at face value.
 Not every trip has the same goals, conditions change, and for many remote places, logistical info is spotty.
-A friend found that a guidebook under-recorded the length of an stretch of arctic by a whopping 100 miles.
+A friend found that a guidebook under-recorded the length of a stretch of the Arctic by a whopping 100 miles.
 Another friend sea kayaked in an island chain the charts were last surveyed in 1912.
 And landscapes change.
 New rapids form, trails wash out, glacial landscapes in Alaska are still rising as they rebound from the last ice age, creating new islands.

 Time and Money